From Love to Loss: Chris Cox Discusses His Recent Book and Son’s Inspiring Life

 The book chronicles the short life of Cox’s son, Beckett William Cox, who was born prematurely to Cox and his spouse, Shaina, on Jan.
 28, 2019 — 15 weeks earlier than his due date.
 Beckett lived for seven months in the NICU at MU Women’s and Children’s Hospital in Columbia, MO.

-Cox will discuss his 175-page heartfelt account of Beckett’s short but well-loved life at the Westminster Bookstore in December (the date will be announced on social media).
+Cox will discuss his 175-page heartfelt account of Beckett’s short but well-loved life at the Westminster Bookstore at noon on Wednesday, Feb.
+12, 2020, in the Westminster College Bookstore.
 Copies of the book will be available for purchase.

 Read more about the book and Beckett’s life below.
-And make plans to join Cox on campus at the book signing in December.
+And make plans to join Cox on campus at the book signing.

 Please tell a little bit about your wife and yourself.